EurobotMDX/eurobot2020_ws/README.md

 # Electronic parts list:

 # FAQ
-*In case of Arduino crash - restart the service
+* In case of Arduino crash - restart the service
-*After creating python script make it executable with command: chmod +x script.py *I can't compile with catkin_make:
+* After creating python script make it executable with command: chmod +x script.py
+* I can't compile with catkin_make:
--If you want to compile something you need to update the clock (time) -You must navigate to main workspace directory while you run the command
+** If you want to compile something you need to update the clock (time) ** You must navigate to main workspace directory while you run the command

 # Contributors:
-*Visit http://brainstorm.mdx.ac.uk to meet the team
+* Visit http://brainstorm.mdx.ac.uk to meet the team

 # Sponsors: